pyccel/pyccel/tutorial/quickstart.md

 # Pyccel's Quickstart Guide

-Pyccel is a **static compiler** for Python 3, using Fortran or C as backend language, with a focus on high-performance computing (HPC) applications.
+Pyccel is a **static compiler** for Python 3, using Fortran or C as a backend language, with a focus on high-performance computing (HPC) applications.

-Pyccel's main goal is to accelerate the transition from **prototype** to **production** in scientific computing, where programmers usually develop their prototype code in a user-friendly interactive language like Python, but they later need a statically compiled language like Fortran/C/C++ (as well as SIMD vectorization, parallel multi-threading, MPI parallelization, GPU offloading, etc.) in order to achieve the performance required by their final application.
+Pyccel's main goal is to resolve the main bottleneck in scientific computing, that is the transition from **prototype** to **production**.
+Programmers usually develop their prototype code in a user-friendly interactive language like Python, but their final application requires an HPC implementation and therefore a new production code.
+In most cases this is written in a statically compiled language like Fortran/C/C++, and it uses SIMD vectorization, parallel multi-threading, MPI parallelization, GPU offloading, etc.

+We believe that this expensive process can be avoided, or at least drastically reduced, by using Pyccel to accelerate the most computationally intensive parts of the Python prototype.
-Pyccel generates very fast Fortran or C code which is **human-readable**, hence the expert programmer can easily profile the code on the target machine and further optimize it.
+Not only the Pyccel-generated Fortran or C code is very fast, but it is **human-readable**; hence the expert programmer can easily profile the code on the target machine and further optimize it.

 ## Some Useful Background